windriver-codecamp/GPU-WRLinux/3_Software/2_Kernel_Device_Driver/README.md

-# How to build and deploy WR Linux and NVIDIA Driver to Intel-x86-64 host?
+# How to build and deploy WR Linux and NVIDIA Driver?
 ## Setup steps
 ### Build Wind River Linux Kernel and Rootfs